griffithlab/rnaseq_tutorial_wiki/Kallisto.md

-# 3-iv.
-Kallisto for Reference-Free Abundance Estimation
+# 4. Alignment Free Expression Estimation (Kallisto)

 For more information on Kallisto, refer to the <a href="https://pachterlab.github.io/kallisto/about.html">Kallisto project page</a> and <a href="https://pachterlab.github.io/kallisto/manual.html">Kallisto manual page</a>.